Understanding SOC 2 Audit

 Step 1: Scoping and Planning:

-This phase helps the company and the third-party auditor to define the objectives and outcomes of the audit.
-For example, the objectives might revolve around assessing data security controls, processing integrity, confidentiality, availability, or privacy measures.
-Each organization’s objectives will be unique, tailored to their specific services and data handling practices.
+This phase helps the company and the third-party auditor define the audit’s objectives and outcomes.
+For example, the goals might involve assessing data security controls, processing integrity, confidentiality, availability, and privacy measures.
+Each organization’s objectives will be unique and tailored to its specific services and data-handling practices.

 Step 2: Control Identification and Documentation